SuresH-Rec/python-automation-projects/Day05_Cricket_Scorecard/README.md

 Through this project I learned:

-- Creating reusable functions
+- Creating and calling functions
+- Returning values using `return`
-- Working with dictionaries
+- Working with lists of dictionaries
-- Looping through multiple records
+- Using loops to process multiple records
-- Using conditional statements for decision making
+- Counting results using counters
-- Displaying structured output using formatted strings
+- Displaying formatted summary reports

 ---

 ## 🚀 Future Improvements

 - Accept player details from user input
-- Calculate strike rate
-- Display total team score
+- Calculate total team score
-- Count boundaries and sixes
+- Display highest run scorer
+- Sort players by runs scored
 - Save score card to a file

 ---